 I offered to make some coffee, but he said I shouldn't trouble to mess up the machine… however, if I poured him some vermouth, for instance, I shouldn't have any problem at all!

-It is Mr M. that leads the conversation, complaining vehemently of the bad news, politicians in general and the state of the country, and the picture that emerges from his outlook is of a hopeless place that has nothing good left to give its citizens, if not an excellent topic for grumbling.
-Whenever his wife shyly attempts to intervene, he abruptly imparts a curt command of "You shut up!" and she obediently takes back her word and keeps silent.
+that[always use who when referring to people - a pet peeve of mine!] leads the conversation, complaining vehemently of the bad news, politicians in general and the state of the country, and the picture that emerges from his outlook is of a hopeless place that has nothing good left to give its citizens, if not an excellent topic for grumbling.[run-on sentence - split up into two or three separate sentences] Whenever his wife shyly attempts to intervene, he abruptly imparts a curt command of "You shut up!" and she obediently takes back her word and keeps silent.

 But today something graver happened which made his subdued wife feel quite bad.
 The money they brought was slightly less than sum due, because of the incidence of heating expenses at the close of winter.
 In spite of my desperate attempt to make them feel comfortable and defer the balance payment, he felt pricked in his pride and found no other scapegoat than the poor woman,

 He said she should leave him the role of being the head of the family, as it ought to be!
 At which she weakly tried to defend herself by ironically repeating: "Well why, who should be to blame, if not me?".
 But this self-pitying reaction made him all the more powerful and in need of someone to thust the blame on, so he repeated several times that it was just

 In front of her he justified his going to the bank right then in order to withdraw the balance, by saying they needed exercise, "… especially her who is already 86, a good 5 years older than me!".

 yet, by then I was chuckling at his tactlessness and the overall originality of these two characters that had brightened my morning with a direct experience of a species on the edge of extinction.
 Nevertheless I feel so muchattached to them because of a bond with my family that has existed for nearly 50 years and if not anything else, it should be prized for its duration and faithfulness.